mapmeld/crunchtime/README.md

 * CSV files from the MyTracks Android App

+* GeoJSON with a start and/or end property.
+Assumes 100-5000 are years, other numbers can be converted using 'new Date(Number)', and any strings can be converted using 'new Date(String)'

 * GeoJSON with no time information (appears at all times)

-* KML &lt;Point&gt;s and &lt;Polygon&gt;s with no time information (appear at all times, do not include styles or other KML properties)
+* KML &lt;Point&gt;s and &lt;Polygon&gt;s with no time information (appears at all times, does not include styles or other KML properties)

 Will research: